TBI recovery can be a long and frustrating process. But there are ways to speed up your recovery.

 5. Pace Yourself

-Fatigue, especially mental fatigue, is a common side effect of brain injury.
-It is critical for TBI patients to know how to manage their energy so as to avoid accidentally suffering a setback.
+Fatigue, especially mental fatigue, is a common secondary effect of brain injury.
+It is critical for patients to know how to manage their energy so as to avoid accidentally suffering a setback.

 Some tips for helping you avoid fatigue include: